agentidea/katagraphos-api/IDEA.md

 I wanted the `plural` so I added the `s`  ( hence Records )

 Hence the Domain name `katagraphos.net` was aquired. ($to_do: redirect to katagraphos.github.io???  )

+A fact or piece of evidence about the past, especially an account kept in writing.  [ref](https://www.wordhippo.com/what-is/another-word-for/record.html)

 ### The .net suffix?